Updated: May 17

 The pill can also dramatically reduce a woman’s testosterone, which can affect sex drive and cause vaginal dryness, leading to painful intercourse which can lead to relationship dissatisfaction.

-In my private clinic, I’ve supported many of my own clients who choose to remain on the pill through diet and natural supplements.
+In my private clinic, I’ve supported many of my own clients who choose to remain on the pill through diet and natural supplements with my hormone balancing programmes.

 If unaddressed, hormonal imbalances can continue for years after stopping the pill.
 I get that for some women, the pill is the most convenient choice though I believe that it’s also important to know that there are OTHER forms of contraception available – click here for a great article on the different methods available to prevent pregnancy.